A Hamiltonian, post-Born, three-dimensional, on-the-fly ray tracing algorithm for gravitational lensing: Implementation

 \subsection{The kick operator}

-In a particle mesh (PM)-based N-body simulation, we first compute the gravitational force field on a high-resolution mesh and then interpolate this force onto particle positions.
-Similarly, we compute the force on light rays \comments{(the kick operator, $K_a^b(\bftheta_c, \chi_{c})$ in \cref{eqn:kick}, where $\bftheta_c$ is the position of the ray at the integration step)} using the PM method.
-We set up two meshes: a 3D mesh covering the entire simulation volume with resolution $\resthreed$ and coordinates $\xthreed$, and a 2D ray mesh covering the image plane with angular resolution $\restwod$ and coordinates $\xtwod$.
+In a particle mesh (PM)-based N-body simulation, we first compute the gravitational force field on a 3D mesh and then interpolate this force onto particle positions.
+Similarly, we compute the force on light rays (in the kick operator, $K_a^b(\bftheta_c, \chi_{c})$ in \cref{eqn:kick}, where $\bftheta_c$ is the position of the ray at the integration step) using the PM method.
+Our algorithm achieves this using 3 meshes/arrays: a 3D particle mesh covering the entire simulation volume with resolution $\resthreed$ and coordinates $\xthreed$, a 2D array of rays covering the image plane with angular resolution $\pixsize$ and coordinates $\bftheta_0$, and an intermediate 2D ray mesh transferring forces from the first mesh to the second with angular resolution $\restwod$ and coordinates $\xtwod$.

 We first evaluate the integrand of \cref{eqn:kick} on the 3D mesh.
-For mesh points within the lens plane (having comoving coordinates $\chi_a \leq \chi < \chi_b$), we calculate their projected positions on the image plane, then interpolate and accumulate their values onto the ray mesh using cloud-in-cell (CIC), or trilinear, interpolation \cite{hockney_computer_2021}.
-This process yields the kick operator evaluated on the ray mesh, $K_a^b(\xtwod, \chi_c)$.
-To reverse the smoothing effect introduced by the CIC interpolation, we deconvolve $K_a^b(\xtwod, \chi_c)$ in Fourier space as follows,
+For mesh points within the lens plane (having comoving coordinates $\chi_a \leq \chi < \chi_b$), we calculate their projected angles, then interpolate and accumulate their values onto the ray mesh using cloud-in-cell (CIC), or trilinear, interpolation \cite{hockney_computer_2021}.
+This process evaluates the kick operator line-of-sight integration on the ray mesh, $K_a^b(\xtwod, \chi_c)$.
+To account for the smoothing effect introduced by the CIC interpolation, we deconvolve $K_a^b(\xtwod, \chi_c)$ in Fourier space as follows,

 where $\fs\cdot$ denotes the Fourier space quantity and $\bfk$ is the wave vector.
-To account for the finite width of the ray bundle, we smooth $K_a^b(\xtwod, \chi_c)$ at the resolution
+And the powers of -4 on the sinc functions accounts for both the interpolation from the 3D particle mesh to the 2D ray mesh, and that from the latter to the rays.
+To account for the finite width of the ray bundle, we apply Gaussian smoothing on $K_a^b(\xtwod, \chi_c)$ at the resolution

 by applying

 Finally, we use CIC interpolation to map $K_a^b(\xtwod, \chi_c)$ onto the positions of the rays, resulting in $K_a^b(\bftheta_c, \chi_c)$.